CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 ## What Even Is a Church Numeral?

+You do not need to understand Church numerals to complete the tutorial.

 The type checker must solve a problem which is very similar to the optimizer: Is it safe to replace one expression with a different expression, in every possible case?
 As we have seen with `increment` above, this can be a pertty subtle question, with edge cases which are not obvious from looking at source code.

-How can we be sure that saying that a number is "a natural number" means that it can be used *anywhere* a program expects a natural number to be used?
+How can we
+be sure that saying that a number is "a natural number" means that it can be used *anywhere* a program expects a natural number to be used?
+Also, how can we represent natural numbers in a language which has functions as its sole data type?

 It would help if instead of considering, well, $\infty$ cases, we could cut that list down a bit.
 And for the type of natural numbers, we can in fact cut it down